kuoshih/hypharos_minibot/readme.md

 ![alt text](https://github.com/Hypha-ROS/hypharos_minibot/blob/master/document/HyphaROS_MiniBot_photo.jpg)

 ## Abstract
+This code is for final projects of MA5039 Perception and Estimation in Robotics.
-This is a sample code for final projects using HyphaROS Minibot.
+It is a sample code based on HyphaROS Minibot.
 This code activate a node "main" and the other sensor nodes.
 Main node subscribes three topics -- imu_data, odom, and scan.
-You can access data from three Callback functions.
+You can access data from three Callback functions in src/main.cpp.

 ## About us
-Contact: kuoshih@math.ncu.edu.tw

 Developer:
 * Kuo-Shih Tseng
+Contact: kuoshih@math.ncu.edu.tw
 Date: 2018/10/22
 License: Apache 2.0